 - Minimize stress in the household

-As you can see, a cat’s digestive health is impacted by quite a few different factors so there’s no simple solution to curing furballs.
-However, if you follow the tips mentioned above, you should see a reduction in hairballs and an improvement in your cat’s general health.
+A cat’s digestive health is affected by different factors, so there’s no simple solution to curing furballs.
+However, if you follow the above tips, you should see a reduction in hairballs and an improvement in your cat’s overall health.